5 fish combined for Western Lakes with only 2 over 500mm

 Lake Augusta is managed as a Wild Trout Fishery under the Western Lakes Fishery Management Plan.
 Hydro Tasmania operates Lake Augusta for power generation.
 Frequent fluctuations in water level may occur.
 The Western Lakes Fishery Management Plan is designed to maintain sustainable catch rates, fish quality and the overall angling experience.
 Natural recruitment of wild fish stocks is the mainstay of the fishery supplemented with stocking of primarily wild brown trout.
 Appropriate size and bag limits have been applied to protect the angling values of specific waters.

 The Western Lakes Wilderness Fishery is dominated by wild brown trout with rainbow trout present in some waters.
 Clarence Lagoon is the only water in the Western Lakes that holds brook trout.Individual waters are small and sensitive suited to small angling groups or individuals.
 Angler dispersal is encouraged to maintain the angling experience and wilderness values.
 Early season fishing for 'tailing' trout is best in waters with shallow, weedy margins that fill with winter rain and snow melt such as Lake Kay, Double Lagoon, Howes Lagoon Bay and Talinah Lagoon.
 If trout are not visible then careful searching of the undercut banks of most waters with a wet fly or nymph can produce fish.
 Given favourable conditions, polaroiding can be rewarding throughout the season although December to February is the optimal period.
 Shallow sand/silt bottom waters are best such as lakes Ada, Augusta and Chipman and Double, Third and Second lagoons.
 Good dry fly fishing to mayfly feeders during late December to February occurs at Lake Kay, Howes Lagoon Bay and Carter Lakes.
 Spin fishing, trolling and loch style fly fishing are popular on Lakes Augusta and Ada.
+One hand held rod when bait fishing.

 Recreational anglers have a responsibility to look after fisheries resources for the benefit of the environment and future generations.
 Do not bring live or dead fish, fish products, animals or aquatic plants into Tasmania.
 Do not bring any used fishing gear or any other freshwater recreational equipment that may be damp, wet or contain water into Tasmania.
 Check, Clean and dry your fishing equipment before entering Tasmania.
 Do not transfer any freshwater fish, frogs, tadpoles, invertebrates or plants between inland waters.
 Check your boat, trailer, waders and fishing gear for weed and other pests that should not be transferred before moving between waters.
 Do not use willow (which is a plant pest) as a rod support as it has the ability to propagate from a strike